svalabs/check_mk_automated_downtimes/README.md

 | ActiveCheck-Plugin for automatically setting downtimes on host/services based on other hosts/service.

+If reinstalling the MKP again after a CMK 2.4 update, be sure to re-save existing old rules, if this MKP was in use in earlier versions.

 ### Requirements

 - CMK 2.2, 2.3, (2.1 should work but not tested): use plugin version 2.0.x